Book Summary: Power Of Habit by Charles Duhigg

 Successful people learn to control and change their habits.
 People change their habits when they examine and analyze cues, routines and rewards.

-The Habit Loop:
+The Power of Habit popularised The Habit Loop:

 This “habit loop” develops in the basal ganglia.
 In the first stage, the brain seeks a “cue” that will let it operate on an automatic pilot and indicate what it should tell the body to do.
 The second stage is the “routine,” or the ensuing habit.
 Then comes the “reward,” which teaches the brain whether the loop in question is “worth remembering for the future.”
 When the cue and the reward connect, the brain develops a strong feeling of expectation, leading to craving and the birth of a habit.